 The proposed planning scheme includes categories of development and assessment that regulate development in the Natural Hazards Overlay.
 Outside the Alpha high and extreme flood hazard overlay area, development is generally categorised as Assessable Development that is subject to Code Assessment.
-In the Alpha high and extreme flood hazard overlay area development is generally categorised as Assessable Development is generally categorised as Assessable Development is generally categorised as Assessable Development that is subject to Impact Assessment.
+In the Alpha high and extreme flood hazard overlay area development is generally categorised as Assessable Development that is subject to Impact Assessment